 Finally, the UCD process has been validated by deployment of the collaborative telemedicine system in the Project I, and successfully adopted by the EU FP7 project United4Health [45], focusing on technologies for support of remote monitoring of COPD patients after hospital discharge.
 As a result, 3 telemedicine centers covering 23 municipalities in Norway are currently using the final version of the application.
-This represents a significant contribution to the research community compared with related scientific literature where many telemedicine studies do not reach a final deployment stage.
-Despite the fact that the 4-year long Project II did not reach a final deployment stage, the data collection through a mixed methods approach meaningfully presented detailed information of all the phases of the UCD process, a relevant contribution to the scientific literature in health information technology.
+This represents a significant contribution to the research community compared with related scientific literature where many telemedicine studies do not reach a final deployment stage, the data collection through a mixed methods approach meaningfully presented detailed information of all the phases of the UCD process, a relevant contribution to the scientific literature in health information technology.